thehando0714/11401_CS203A/Assignment/AssignmentIV/VSCode.md

-# Connect to GitHub with VSCode
+# Connect to GitHub with VSCode(Operating system: Windows)

 ## Prerequisites
 Before you begin, ensure you have the following: